John C. Sullivan: Sullivan Line

 The wording in the Constitution of "north along the said meridian line, to the intersection of the parallel of latitude which passes through the rapids of the River Des Moines, making said line correspond with the Indian boundary-line" was to stir problems later since Sullivan had not crossed any rapids while a set of rapids on the Mississippi River called the Des Moines Rapids defined the northern navigational end of the Mississippi which was 2.4 ft deep in the rapids.

-In 1824, treaties for the Ioway, Sac and Fox ceding their land in Missouri implied that the Sullivan Line was Missouri's northern border all the way to the Mississippi.
+In 1824, treaties for the Ioway, Sauk and Meskwaki ceding their land in Missouri implied that the Sullivan Line was Missouri's northern border all the way to the Mississippi.